oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If minc is 0, the field is optional, otherwise it is required.
 If maxc is 1 the field is a single element, otherwise it is an array of elements.

+Multiplicities of optional (0..1) and required (1..1) are part of the JADN core.
 A field definition with minc other than 0 or 1, or maxc other than 1, is an extension described in [Section 3.3.2](#332-field-multiplicity).

 Within a Choice type minc values of 0 and 1 are equivalent because all fields are optional and exactly one must be present.
 Values greater than 1 specify an array of elements.